Rapid Insights: ‘Win or Lose’ Expands Pixar’s Legacy with Original Storytelling

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-Why are viewers tuning in to Bad Monkey?
+Why are viewers watching?

-What’s making this show so compulsively watchable?
+What’s making the show so binge-worthy?

 Introducing Genre DNA™